Sloveniaforyou's guide to:

-Plenty of places to grab a snack as well.
-Don’t forget to visit at Christmas for the famous and traditional Christmas markets around the city and out at Schonbrunn
+From the middle of November until Christmas, don’t forget to visit at Christmas for the famous and traditional Christmas markets around the city and out at Schonbrunn.

 If all that sightseeing has made you hungry, then Vienna won’t disappoint.
 Famous for the Weiner Schnitzel, it is also home to copious amounts of sauerkraut and sausage plus influences from right around the globe.

 will be in heaven as coffee and cake are national rituals here.
 Vienna has some of the best coffeehouses around, famous for their elegance, style and of course coffee and cake.
 The most famous cakes are the Strudel and the Sacher Torte

 As mentioned earlier, Vienna has some of the most magnificent gardens and parklands you can imagine.
 It is easy to find a quiet spot away from the madness in one of any parks surrouding the inner stadt and also further away.